scchess/Qualimap/doc/analysis.rst

 :guilabel:`Coverage Histogram`

   Histogram of the number of **genomic locations** having a given **coverage rate**.
-The bins of the *x*-axis are conviniently scaled by aggregating some coverage values in order to produce a representative histogram also in presence of the usual NGS peaks of coverage.
+The bins of the *x*-axis are conveniently scaled by aggregating some coverage values in order to produce a representative histogram also in presence of the usual NGS peaks of coverage.

 :guilabel:`Coverage Histogram (0-50X)`